gilbert/temp/README.md

 `
 ```

-We can reference, overwrite and even create variables on the element level:
+We can reference, overwrite and even create variables on the component (element) level:

 ```js
 s`